-Prior to registering for coursework, students pursuing an AA, AAS, or a qualified Certificate must submit official test scores on the state-approved Texas Success Initiative (TSI) A2 test unless the student meets one of the TSI exemptions.
+Before registering for coursework, students pursuing an AA, AAS, or a qualified Certificate must submit official test scores on the state-approved Texas Success Initiative (TSI) A2 test unless the student meets one of the TSI exemptions.
 Students who do not receive the minimum required test scores will be required to enroll in corequisite courses and remain in those courses until:

-- · passing TSIA2 scores in each area are received, or - successful completion of the credit-bearing corequisite course.
+- · passing TSIA2 scores in each area are received, or - · successfully completing the credit-bearing corequisite course.